 - Extensions available.

-And guess that, that’s one of the best parts about outsourcing your essay writing needs to Writers Per Hour.
-We take plagiarism very seriously and guarantee nothing short of 100% original essays, written from scratch.
+And guess what?
+That’s one of the best parts about outsourcing your essay writing needs to Writers Per Hour.
+We take plagiarism very seriously and guarantee nothing short of 100% original essays written from scratch.